But here it comes.

 You can learn about "experience marketing."

 You can learn about the irrelevance of Supersized Competitors ... if you are special enough.

 Inside the 25 Best Independent Stores in America gives new meaning to my trademark phrase:

 If not EXCELLENCE, What?

 As I said, perhaps for the first time:

 I guarantee that any reader engaged in any activity, who wants to, can learn from this book.

-[Note from Cathy: Tom says the fun starts in the parking lot, but I say it starts on the websites of these businesses.
-Except for the Junkman's Daughter link, every one of the links in this post leads to an exciting website with fantastic images and goods aplenty on offer.
-And if you want a sword, I know where you can get one.
-In fact, I almost bought a knife, a basket of goodies, a set of speakers ... ]
+[Note from Cathy: Tom says the fun starts in the parking lot, but I say it starts on the websites.
+With a sole exception (Junkman's Daughter), every one of the links in this post leads to an exciting website with fantastic images and plenty of good stuff on offer.
+And if you want a sword, I know where you can get one.]